cagosta/generator-mangrove-module/README.md

 - Use in a real project
 - Doc
 - Run tests with node.js
+- Versioning
 - Clean server & livereload ( working ? )
 - Is running npm install -g in a postinstall script dirty ?
 - Clean task naming
 - Automatic top level folder creation
 - Avoid re-installing phantomjs when already installed
 - Reduce size when installed ( feasible ? node_modules 51MB, bower_components 19MB wtf ? )
+- Check if English is correct ( any help would be welcomed )

 ### Install